Ramsey, Isle of Man

 Ramsey (Rhumsaa) is a coastal town in the north of the Isle of Man.
-It is the second largest town on the island after Douglas.
-Its population is 7,845 according to the 2016 Census.
-It has one of the biggest harbours on the island, and has a prominent derelict pier, called the Queen's Pier (currently under restoration).
+It is the island's largest town after Douglas was granted city status in 2024.
+Ramsey's population is 8,288 according to the 2021 Census.
+It has one of the biggest harbours on the Island, and has a prominent semi-derelict pier, called the Queen's Pier (currently under restoration).
 It was formerly one of the main points of communication with Scotland.
 Ramsey has also been a route for several invasions by the Vikings and Scots.

 Ramsey is also known as "Royal Ramsey" due to royal visits by Queen Victoria and Prince Albert in 1847 and by King Edward VII and Queen Alexandra in 1902.

 History

 The name of the town derives from the Old Norse hrams-á, meaning "wild garlic river", More specifically, it refers to the plant known as ramsons, buckrams or wild garlic, in Latin Allium ursinum.

 The Isle of Man has been an important strategic location in conflicts between the Norse rulers of Man and the Isles, and the Scots and English.
 Smugglers and pirates were also common at many times in Manx history.

-Ramsey was the landing place of the Viking warrior Godred Crovan around 1079: he was determined to subjugate the island and make it his kingdom.
+Ramsey was the landing place of the Viking warrior Godred Crovan around 1079: he was determined to subjugate the Island and make it his kingdom.
 On Sky Hill, 2 mi inland, an important battle was fought; this resulted in a period of Viking rule, influencing the development of the Manx nation and many of the traditions that continue today.

 Godred's son, King Olaf, was murdered by his nephew Reginald near Ramsey harbour in 1154, and two years later the Chronicle of Man states that the ships of Somerled came to Ramsey during a conflict which would lead to the division of the kingdom of Man and to Somerled taking the Kingship of the Isles (the Hebrides).

 On 17 May 1313 Robert the Bruce landed at Ramsey "with a multitude of ships" from the fleet of his friend, Angus Og Macdonald, Lord of the Isles, on his way to capturing Castle Rushen.

-Captain François Thurot, a then-famous French privateer, and notorious scourge of the British fleet, was defeated off the north-west of the island in February 1760.
+Captain François Thurot, a then-famous French privateer, and notorious scourge of the British fleet, was defeated off the north-west of the Island in February 1760.
 His badly damaged, captured ship was brought into Ramsey Bay after the battle.
 Thurot's actions had been part of a planned French invasion of Britain.
 In previous years Thurot had traded between Ireland and the Isle of Man and had been well liked by many Manx people, and regarded as an intelligent gentleman.
 Several cottages and bridges were built using timbers from the wrecked ship: hence Thurot Cottage and Thurot Bridge.

 Pirate radio station Radio Caroline North was based in Ramsey Bay from 1964–68 and supplied with provisions from Ramsey.

 During World War II, thirty boarding houses on the North Shore were requisitioned for the Mooragh Internment Camp.